Leadership

 Erik Jennische

-Erik holds a Master’s degree in Sociology specialising in democratisation processes.
-He has worked with democracy promotion in Latin America as well as the Balkans and Eastern Europe.
-From 2010-2013 he worked as a journalist in Brazil, and before joining Civil Rights Defenders in 2014 he was a researcher at Swedwatch.
+Erik holds a Master’s degree in Sociology from University of Gothenburg, specialising in democratisation processes.
+He has extensive experience working with democracy promotion in Latin America as well as the Balkans and Eastern Europe.
+Prior to joining Civil Rights Defenders in 2014, he worked as a Researcher and Research Director at Swedwatch.
+Between 2010 and 2013, he worked as a journalist in Brazil.